NervanaSystems/neon/doc/source/user_guide.rst

 controls backend settings, such as running on GPU or CPU, which datatype to use, and how rounding is performed.
-For a full list of arguments, run ``neon --help`` and see :py:obj:`examples/mnist_mlp.py` for an example of how custom arguments can easily be added.
+For a full list of arguments, run ``neon --help`` and see :py:obj:`examples/mnist_mlp.py` for an example of how to work with the parser.

 .. code-block:: python